P3TCH/Convert_Thai_to_URL/README.md

-# Convert_Thai_to_URL
+# Convert Thai to URL
-This is my mini project for convert thai language to url
+This is my mini project

+- convert thai language to url
+- support ascii 3585 - 3676
+- write in python